vippsas/vipps-solutions/auth0/PaymentFlowAuth0.md

 };
 ```

 The linking is only necessary since we are using a Vipps Social Connection.
-Therefore you should fill out your _Vipps Social Connection Name_.
+Therefore, you should fill out your _Vipps Social Connection Name_.
 Under the _Secrets_ section you should create the secrets:

 1.  client_id
 2.  domain